Dr. Anica Zeyen

 Research: I am a qualitative researcher that enjoys interdisciplinary work.
 My main research focus is on social entrepreneurship and disability (combined and separate).
-My goal is to use my research to enhance the lives of people with disabilities and of other marginalized groups.
+My goal is to use my research to enhance the lives of disabled people and of other marginalized groups.
 This is what I am passionate about and why I am in academia.

-Teaching: I run the Enterprise Hub at my university.
+Teaching: I founded and run the Enterprise Hub at my university.
 We provide extra-curricula support for all those students who wish to start their own ventures or non-profit organisations.
 In the classroom, I teach social entrepreneurship and sustainability management.

-Volunteering: I volunteer for Guide Dogs for the Blind Association as a speaker, fundraiser and whenever I can join in their campaigning work.
+Volunteering: I volunteer for Guide Dogs for the Blind Association as a speaker, fundraising coordinator and whenever I can join in their campaigning work.
 I am part of other disability empowerment groups as well as represent disabled staff within our College’s Diversity committees.

 A bit about my disability:

 I use a screen reader in-built into my computer and get around with my incredibly cute and clever guide dog Lassie.
 At work, I am fortunate to have an Access to Work assistant who helps out with various tasks and all the travelling I do.